GED in Virgin Islands

 Learn More: GED in Northern Mariana Islands

-To get a GED in Virgin Islands, you need to take and pass the four tests of the computer-based GED high school equivalency exam.
+To obtain a GED in Virgin Islands, you need to take and pass the computer-based GED high school equivalency exam, which consists of four subject tests.
+Before starting, you must meet the Virgin Islands GED requirements, register, prepare, and then schedule your test.
+Here’s a step-by-step guide:

 • Science: 90 minutes, covering life sciences (40%), earth/space sciences (20%), and physical sciences (40%).